 And Snyder’s camera loves it.
 His gore sequences take place in gynecological slow motion – a detached prodding and peering that removes body parts (both figuratively and literally) from the person to whom they belong.
 He lingers on the effects that allow him to show vicious injuries, not on the effects of injuries.
 He applies the same aesthetic to the sequence that recounts the attempted rape of the (Golden Age) Silk Spectre.
 Her beating comes in whooshes of slow motion that paradoxically leave no time for us to identify or empathize with her, or to consider the contextual horror of what’s happening.
 It’s all about the action.
 It’s all about the act.
 And the act is an act of violence.

 By the time Snyder’s sluggish 163-minute narrative finally got around to revealing the inscription that reads, “My name is Ozymandias, king of kings: Look on my works, ye mighty, and despair!”
-I had only one thought: Already there, Zach.
+I had only one thought: Already there, Zack.
 Already there.

 Ian Driscoll also has a short story about that sex scene in the Owlship: no.